Agile principles in practice

 Aaron Bjork discusses how we incorporate Agile principles and what that looks like in practice.
 Everything about how we manage teams, roles, planning, sprints, and flow has brought improvement to the software we build and use daily that customers can depend on.

-The Azure DevOps team is made of about 800 people that contribute to either the subscription-based cloud service (Azure DevOps Server) or the on-permise product (TFS).
-Azure DevOps and TFS are platforms for software development teams to collaborate, plan, write, build, test, and deploy their code.
+The Azure DevOps team is made of about 800 people that contribute to either the subscription-based cloud service (Azure DevOps) or the on-permise product (Azure DevOps Server).
+Azure DevOps and Azure DevOps Server are platforms for software development teams to collaborate, plan, write, build, test, and deploy their code.

 The Azure DevOps development teams work in 3-week sprints, shipping at the end of each sprint.
-About 3-4 times a year, the updates are packaged and applied to TFS via updates.
+About 3-4 times a year, the updates are packaged and applied to Azure DevOps Server via updates.

 Before vs After